microsoft/live-share/docs/extensions.md

 <sup>6</sup> *Guests don't have a local copy of the app, and therefore, the running app and any debug sessions need to start on the host's machine.*

-<sup>7</sup> *The output of a test run would require that any resulting terminals and errors were also shared with guests.*
+<sup>7</sup> *The output of a test run would require that any resulting terminals, output panes and errors were also shared with guests.*

 ## Known Issues